CLescure/PubMedExt/README.md

 ## Medium-term

-Since this tool is not an end in itself, but is meant to be used in other projects, the medium-term solution would be to encapsulate it in an **API**.
+Since this tool is not an end in itself, but is meant to be used in other projects, the medium-term solution would be to encapsulate it in a **Python package**.

-In terms of improving its performance, it would be interesting to assign a **score** to each gene and cancer type (especially genes): instead of just counting their occurences, we could assign them a high score when they appear close to the query gene in a given abstract, and a lower one when they appear far from it.
+In terms of improving its accuracy it would be interesting to assign a **score** to each gene and cancer type (especially genes): instead of just counting their occurences, we could assign them a high score when they appear close to the query gene in a given abstract, and a lower one when they appear far from it.
 The score metric has to be tuned in order to